Gingrich's private ventures are going bankrupt

 Private jet charter company Moby Dick Airways Ltd of Sterling, Virginia, is owed $31,000.
 Separately, Gingrich's campaign - which is deeply in debt - owes Moby Dick $1 million, according to Federal Election Commission records.
 A Gingrich nonprofit political group, American Solutions for Winning the Future, paid Moby Dick Airways $6.5 million for private jet travel before it closed its doors last year.

-Court documents list 64 creditors in the Center for Health Transformation bankruptcy, including the state of Missouri for income taxes and two Atlanta hotels - the St. Regis and Ritz Carlton.
+Court documents list 64 creditors in the Center for Health Transformation bankruptcy, including the state of Missouri for income taxes ($894) and two Atlanta hotels - the St. Regis ($46,000) and Ritz Carlton ($8,500).

-Benjamin Carlsen, an Atlanta attorney representing Chain Bridge Bank, asked Desmond about the hotel expenditures.
+Benjamin Carlsen, an Atlanta attorney representing Chain Bridge Bank ($283,000), asked Desmond about the hotel expenditures.

 "We had quarterly member meetings we tended to hold in very nice places," she explained.